buzacott/bomWater/ReadMe.md

 10 2020-01-10 00:00:00 0.014             10
 # … with 21 more rows

-# Monthly rainfall at Cotter Hut
+# Monthly total rainfall in mm at Cotter Hut
 cotterHut = getMonthly(parameterType = 'Rainfall',
                        stationNumber = '570946',
                        startDate     = '2019-01-01',